 This report captures in one place the ongoing work that has been conducted by CCSF for both the undergrounding of utility wires, and the expansion of the city's fiber network.
-While the city can combine in some places the work of undergrounding both systems concurrently, both systems have divergent issues that therefore require separate review.
+While the city can combine in some places the work of undergrounding of utility wires and the expansion of the fiber network concurrently, both systems have divergent issues that therefore require separate review.
 For the undergrounding of wires, the city's various reports have captured the main ways by which this work is funded.
-LAFCo staff were not able to find any new funding sources, but do have some suggestions around places where costs can be shared.
-However this would require CCSF to perform more in-depth analysis on what costs would look like and how those costs gets charged.
+While LAFCo staff were unable to find any new funding sources, there are some suggestions around places where costs can be shared.
+This, however, would require CCSF to perform more in-depth analysis on what costs would look like and how those costs gets charged.
 As well, LAFCo staff did find a couple of areas which CCSF may wish to look at for possible small-amount funding sources.
-These possible monies could be used to cover costs such as street light replacement; however these reductions are not sizable relative to the project's overall cost.
+Given that these funds would not be sizeable relative to the projects overall costs; they could be used to cover costs such as street light replacement.

-As regards the fiber network expansion, the City has recently begun a more thorough review of what exactly is involved in expanding the system.
+The City has recently begun a more thorough review of what is involved in expanding the fiber network system.
 In February 2015, the report's first part was released - with the second part slated for release in summer 2015.
 This report consequently addresses the work that has been performed to date in San Francisco, as well as examples of other cities' network expansions that could serve as insightful models.

-While the majority of this report reviews all previous reports done to date, in the "Next Steps" section LAFCo staff do make seven recommendations that CCSF may wish to consider so as to better understand the project's costs and possible funding sources.
+Since the original drafting of this report, additional work has been completed by the Budget and Legislative Analyst.
+This work will continue in conjunction with work performed by other agencies, and should conclude shortly after the issuance of this report.
+While the majority of this report reviews all previous reports done to date, the "Next Steps" section contains several LAFCo recommendations that CCSF may wish to consider so as to better understand the undergrounding costs and possible funding sources.